untergeek/zoop/README.md

 #LICENSE:

 The license is Apache 2.0.
 I didn't simply fork the Python Zabbix API because it's under the LGPL, and I don't like the LGPL.

+#Footnote:
+Yes, I do realize that zoop is Pythonic.
+In the "Election Night Special" clip on "The Final Rip Off" the "silly candidate" was named Elsie Zoooooooop!